shxclone/intern-notes/IWSP Logs/tri-1-week-5-and-6.md

     * Removed rows from database that are no longer relevant

 ## Day 22 (30/09/25)
+* Tested an interface on SIT and sent feedback for improvement to Jia Jun

 ## Day 23 (01/10/25)
+* Prepare CR Form for new CR
+* Generate slift cert using Privy
+* Generate ssh keys using PuTTYgen
+* Used openssl to generate cert of different file type (.cer to .crt)

 ## Day 24(02/10/25)